ShyamendraHazra/cpp-raylib-template/README.md

 ## ::[Note]:: ---

-#### For the compiled executable to run on windows libssp-0.dll and libraylib.dll must remain under the same parent directory of the executable
+#### All the neccesary libs and dlls will be attached or linked with the final executables automatically